Explore Natural Philosophy

 What is the cherry picking logical fallacy?

-Cherry-picking is when someone focuses only on select pieces of information to support a specific argument or decision, ignoring other relevant or even contradicting data.
-We all do this sometimes—like choosing to buy something based on a single appealing feature.
-But there’s a problem: when we ignore the bigger picture, we’re more vulnerable to making biased choices, missing out on essential information.
+Cherry-picking is when someone focuses only on select pieces of information to support a specific argument or decision, while ignoring other relevant or even contradicting data.
+We all do this sometimes—like choosing to buy something based on one appealing feature.
+But there’s a problem: when we ignore the bigger picture, we become more vulnerable to biased choices and incomplete conclusions.

 This fallacy can be especially misleading when it’s done intentionally.
 Imagine a politician highlighting only the data that fits their agenda, while ignoring facts that might challenge their claims.
-They’re hoping you’ll focus on that one issue, emotion, or piece of data to sway your opinion.
-For instance, it’s easy to be drawn to a politician’s stance on a particular issue, like immigration or the economy, without realizing they might be distorting facts through selective data.
+They’re hoping you’ll focus on one issue, one emotion, or one piece of data to sway your opinion.
+For instance, it’s easy to be drawn to a politician’s stance on a particular issue, like immigration or the economy, without realizing they may be distorting the facts through selective evidence.

-Cherry-picking isn’t always negative; sometimes it helps us decide quickly.
-But it’s still a fallacy.
-I’m Michael Alan Prestwood, reminding you that the best defense is to verify facts and always keep an eye on the bigger picture.
+Selective attention can help us decide quickly, but cherry-picking happens when selected evidence is treated as if it tells the whole story.
+I’m Michael Alan Prestwood, reminding you that the best defense is to verify facts, ask what’s missing, and keep an eye on the bigger picture.

 — map / TST —